jh609/papers/journal.md

 # Instrumentation
 The Aerosol Mass Spectrometer is described in Allen et al 2003.
+We also measyred number concentration using a PCASP.

 # Further Simulations
 The authors note that the universe is defo a simulation itself and think that's worth mentioning just in case it's important.